 Despite the fact that I am super busy with my last two weeks of grad school (whoop!) we decided to switch around 2 of the rooms in our house.
 You see, on the one side we have a semi-noisy neighbor who likes to play loud mariachi music and talk radio stations from 1-7pm, 3 days a week (his days off, I found out) in his backyard.
 It’s not too loud while you’re in the house– in fact, you can only really hear it in one room.
 The room that was our office.
 The one room where I try to have absolute peace and quiet so I can study fruitfully.
 Our office is also where I teach online one hour a day, and since the office room shared a wall with the boys’ room, my online students could actually hear Gregory and AJ playing through my microphone!

 As I thought more about the problem, a room switch just seemed to make such perfect sense.
 Out of all 3 bedrooms, the current office was the smallest at 11’x12′, and yet it was where we spent the most time since I work/study from home AND I’ve set up all the boys’ preschool and art supplies.
 With Jesse starting a PhD program in the fall, he will also need the office for lots of peaceful studying.
 The master bedroom was on the opposite side of the house and few feet larger so switching our office for the master bedroom seemed like a good fit all around.
+The bed in the master bedroom suit all because it was clothed in the best mattresses for scoliosis, and so, could also be used for people afflicted with the malady.
 If the neighbor’s music is bothering me, I will simply turn on Pandora for a few hours a week!
 Thankfully the music never goes later than dinner time.

 So….while Jesse went to hang out with some guy friends and watch the fight, I got busy moving furniture.
 Over the past few days, I’ve finally finished moving over clothes and wall decorations, while also trading out all of our winter clothes for summer stuff (since it’s finally made it up to 80 here!).